mtingers/piping/README.md

 * Parsing requires 'tabs' to be 4 spaces.
 Tabs will not work.
 2 space tabs won't work, etc...
 * if, while, for, etc do not exist.
 * Expressions, bit shifting, unary, etc do not exist.

-One might ask, "Why not just write a python or shell script"?
-Well, you probably should.

 # TODO